 Using Road Maps For A Decoupage Glass Tray

-I admit a glass trinket dish is a pretty boring present, but if you personalize it with a map of somewhere special then it becomes something a bit more special.
+I admit a glass trinket dish is a boring present, but if you personalize it with a map of somewhere special, it becomes something a bit more special.

 In my collection of old roadmaps, I just happened to have one of the South Coast of England.
-Paul has often talked of moving to Brighton one day, so I decided to use that map for this decoupage glass tray.
+Paul has often talked about moving to Brighton one day, so I used that map for this decoupage glass tray.

-As the map looked so good on the decoupaged trinket dish, I made a second one.
-This time for my dad and I used a map of Antartica upcycled from an old calendar.
+I made a second one because the map looked so good on the decoupaged trinket dish.
+This time my dad and I used a map of Antarctica I upcycled from an old calendar.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.